I1820/backend.php/readme.md

 ## Introduction
 Every microservice architecture must have a glue and its our glue for I1820 Platform.
 This service handles authentication, authorization, and acts as a proxy between frontend and other services.
+It also caches the additional information about projects and things.

-## Installation (without Docker)
+## Up and Running
 Let's up and run this piece of shit on ubuntu 18.04 with nginx.
 First of all you must install the php.